Setting up JWT SSO

 Troubleshooting

-If you encounter issues during the JWT SSO setup, refer to the following common error and its solution:
+If you encounter issues during the JWT SSO setup, refer to the following common errors and their solutions:

 401-unauthorized error when testing JWT in Postman